openid-certification/conformance-suite/mongo_analysis.md

 # MongoDB Usage Analysis

 ## DB
-The application uses only on database, named `test_suite`
+The application uses only one database, named `test_suite`

 ### Collections
 There are three collections in the `test_suite` database